-Mountain Rockie Talkies use channels 1-128.
+Mountain Rocky Talkies use channels 1-128.
 There are still only 22 channels available and channels above 22 simply cycle back through 1-22 but use a tone code (aka "Privacy Code") to block out other radio traffic.
 Most users feel that they are on a private line, but everyone on that channel can hear them.
 It's just that others on that channel can't be heard unless they are using the same tone code.

 Note that the following radios use the same Tone Freq/Privacy Codes: